 We halved all of the six pastries and I have to say it was a good thing as they were all delicious and it was great to try them all even though we did struggle.
 You will be pleased to know we went for a brisk power walk after!

-I found that the service here was a little up and down.
-Although staff were friendly enough there were no staff members based in the room, they seemed to flit in and out serving customers meaning that if you did need someone you would need to try to catch their attention when they returned.
-In comparison, at some other locations the staff seemed to be more easily accessible and would appear from nowhere to refill water glasses or tea cups before you had even noticed they had gone down which didn’t seem to happen here.
+The service here was not as good as it could have been.
+Although staff were friendly, none stayed based in the room.
+The waiters seemed to flit in and out serving customers meaning that if you did need someone you would need to try to catch their attention when they returned.
+In comparison, at some other locations the staff seemed to be more easily accessible and would appear from nowhere to refill water glasses or teacups before you had even noticed they had gone down which didn’t seem to happen here.
 These extra touches can make an afternoon tea stand out from a good to an amazing experience.